Dimtips/WebSocketServer/README.md

 *	*131072 byte limit*

-During development i've found a bug in clients implementation (aka all my browsers) that miscalculate the packet size if size is > than 131072, you can test this bug [in official websocket echo service](https://websocket.org/echo.html) by sending 131073 length string, you will see the connection close by server, so I just copied this behavior
+During development i've found a bug in clients implementation (aka all my browsers) that miscalculates the packet size, if size is > than 131072, you can test this bug [in official websocket echo service](https://websocket.org/echo.html) by sending 131073 length string, you will see the connection close by server, so I just copied this behavior

 ## Authors